keenoho/go-core/README.md

 # go-core

-Some framework code for keenoho go project
+The core package for keenoho go project.